Calculating the Enthalpy of Formation

 Here the Δ`H_f` of `H_2` and `O_2` is considered zero because they are in their elemental forms.
 The standard enthalpy of formation of liquid water is approximately -285.8 `kJ` `mol^{–1}`

 Since the above reaction produces 2 moles of `H_2O`, the enthalpy change for the reaction can be calculated using the standard enthalpies of formation.
-If we use the formula for calculating the enthalpy of formation, we get:
+If we use the formula we previously looked at for calculating the enthalpy of formation.

 $$ = -571.6 \text{ kJ/mol} $$